sillycowvalley/Hopper/Docs/Hopper notes for Chat GPT.md

 1. **Switch Statements:**
    - Hopper switch cases never fall through, so a `break` statement is not required.
    - Each case block is terminated automatically.
+   - Always use curly braces `{}` even for single statements within a switch case.

 2. **Loop Keyword:**
    - Hopper uses the `loop` keyword as a shorthand for `while(true)` or `for(;;)`, creating an infinite loop.